Interval Rearrangement Ensembles: Multi-segment IETs

-It is easy to see that for $N=1$ and $A_1=0$ this definition is equivalent to the classical one given in the previous section.
-It is also worth noticing that for $N\ne1$ the discrete component itself introduces a new level of complexity.
+I is easy to see that for $N = 1$ and $A_1 = 0$ this definition is equivalent to the definition of a classical IET from the previous section.
+It is also worth mentioning that in the case $N\ne1$ the discrete component of the IET data $(\pi_\be, \pi_\en, \kect_\be, \kect_\en)$ is what elevates the complexity of the whole construction to the next level.